In loving memory

-Many knew Helen Weintraub but most didn’t see through her tough external persona.
+Many knew Helen Weintraub, but most didn’t see through her tough external persona.
 Inside was always a beautifully complex, loving, caring, amazing human being.
 One that I am proud to have called my mother.
-Her task wasn’t an easy one, I was the toughest of children but she never gave up.
-Even when it looked like I was destined for failure she still never gave up.
+Her task wasn’t an easy one.
+I was the toughest of children, but she never gave up.
+Even when it looked like I was destined for failure, she still never gave up.

 I am so grateful that in her final years, I was able to express my gratitude for all that she had done for me.
 I am so grateful that she got to spend time with her two grandchildren that she loved so very much.
 And I am so grateful for our New England road trips when she would visit.